AtamaWarui/Restaurant-eShop-Templates/README.md

 # Collection-Online Shops-Templates

-> A collection of Restaurant websites and online shop templates forms built by Mounia Janah all the way from designing the UI to coding.
+> A collection of Restaurant websites and online shop templates built by Mounia Janah all the way from designing the UI to coding.

 ## Templates